marein/php-gaming-website/README.md

 [Domain Events](https://martinfowler.com/eaaDev/DomainEvent.html)
 gets persisted to the event store.
 A
 [console task](/code/src/ConnectFour/Port/Adapter/Console/PublishStoredEventsToRabbitMqCommand.php)
-pick up this events and publish them to rabbit mq so other contexts are informed about whats happened.
+pick up this events and publish them to the message broker so other contexts are informed about whats happened.

 Everything within the game aggregate, except the game itself, is a [Value Object](https://martinfowler.com/bliki/ValueObject.html).